KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 **~450-460 days ago, Preparation**

-4 transactions from Hot Wallet to Cold Wallet 1:
+Four transactions from Hot Wallet to Cold Wallet 1:
 - 20,000–25,000 ETH per transaction
-Normal treasury consolidation, nothing suspicious at this stage.
+No suspicious activity is observed at this time, standard process of treasury consolidation.

 ![Bybit Hot and Cold Wallets normal treasury](images/screenshot-4.png)